RebekahKoon/freeCodeCamp/docs/how-to-open-an-issue.md

 4. You will be redirected to a form that you will use to report the bug.

    - First select the title for your issue.
-This title should be descriptive but also brief.
+This title should be descriptive about what bug you are experiencing but also brief.
      - A descriptive title would be something such as "'Settings' link in the dropdown Menu not working"
      - A title that is not descriptive would be something such as "Problem found on FreeCodeCamp's website"
    - Next, add a description for the bug found.
 Within the description text box, prompts on what to write are made available to you.
 These prompts include: